andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

 NEVER AGAIN DO EC2 METHOD
 the only project where https works is the one on amplify, which creates a cloudfront the ec2 projects are the ones with :port at the end of the url

+todo app is probably more up to date when it comes to cicd.